-Recommendation 34.7: Evaluators must be able to issue Clarifying Questions, or utilize similar methods to address potential issues, to those who submit letters of opposition to community-based applications.
+Recommendation 34.15: Evaluators must be able to issue Clarifying Questions, or utilize similar methods to address potential issues, to those who submit letters of opposition to community-based applications.

-Recommendation 34.8: Letters of opposition to a community-based application, if any, must be considered in balance with documented support for the application.
+Recommendation 34.16: Letters of opposition to a community-based application, if any, must be considered in balance with documented support for the application.

+Implementation Guideline 34.17: The 2012 Applicant Guidebook includes the following text regarding scoring for CPE Criterion 4-B Opposition: “Opposition:

+2= No opposition of relevance; 1= Relevant opposition from one group of non-negligible size; 0= Relevant opposition from two or more groups of non-negligible size.”
+In listing considerations for determining whether an organization is of “non-neglible size,” the Evaluation Guidelines should include text indicating that the determination of what is non-neglible must be relative to the size of the community that that applicant is proporting to serve.

-Recommendation 34.9: If the Community Priority Evaluation Panel conducts independent research while evaluating an application, limitations on this research and additional requirements must apply.
+Recommendation 34.18: If the Community Priority Evaluation Panel conducts independent research while evaluating an application, limitations on this research and additional requirements must apply.
 The Working Group recommends including the following text in the Applicant Guidebook: “The Community Priority Evaluation Panel may perform independent research deemed necessary to evaluate the application (the “Limited Research”), provided, however, that the evaluator shall disclose the results of such Limited Research to the applicant and the applicant shall have an opportunity to respond.
 The applicant shall be provided 30 days to respond before the evaluation decision is rendered.
 When conducting any such Limited Research, panelists are cautioned not to assume an advocacy role either for or against the applicant or application.”